tanishthashrivastava/SmartCropCare/README.md

 # SmartCropCare
 # SmartCropCare: Image-based Plant Disease Classification with CNNs

-**SmartCropCare** is a deep learning project that leverages Convolutional Neural Networks (CNNs) to automatically detect and classify plant leaf diseases from images.
-It was developed as part of an academic research project by students at the **School of Computer Applications, Lovely Professional University, Phagwara, Punjab, India**.
+**SmartCropCare** is a deep learning project that leverages Convolutional Neural Networks (CNNs) to automatically detect and classify plant leaf diseases from images.**

 ## Overview
 The goal of this project is to assist in early and accurate identification of plant diseases to help farmers and agricultural experts make timely decisions.
 Using the *New Plant Diseases Dataset (Kaggle)*, which contains over **87,000 RGB images** of healthy and diseased plant leaves across **38 classes**, SmartCropCare builds and evaluates a CNN model capable of distinguishing among multiple crop diseases with high accuracy.